Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ### Replier Side

-The orion-pyspark replier is currently a library composed by:
+The Orion-PySpark replier is currently a library composed by:
 - **`Replier Lib`**: Python 3.8 library to import and use in a custom spark job that converts a stream of processed data into a Http request body and sends it with a API request.
 - **`Replier configuration file`**: a configuration file to set the API URL, method, some fundamental HTTP headers and the placeholder character for the request body blueprint